Last Updated: 13-20-2025

 service clamav_clamd enable

-Then run freshclam and start clamav_clamd:
+Then start clamav_freshclam and clamav_clamd:

 service clamav_freshclam start